ratify-project/ratify/docs/policy-provider.md

 - The `name` field is REQUIRED and MUST match the name of the registered policy provider
 - `artifactVerificationPolicies`: map of artifact type to policy; each entry in the map's policy must be satisfied for Ratify to return true.
     - `any`: policy that REQUIRES at least one artifact of specified type to verify to `true`
-    - `all`: policy that REQUIRES all artifacts of specified type to verify to `true`
+    - `all`: policy that REQUIRES all artifacts of specified type to verify to `true``
-    - `none`: policy that does NOT require any artifacts to verify to `true`
 - Default policy:
     - The `default` policy applies to unspecified artifact types.
-The `default` policy is set to `none`.
-Thus, all unspecified artifact types will be ignored in determing overall success result.
+The `default` policy is set to `all`.
+Thus, all unspecified artifact types must have all successful verification results for an overall success result.
-    - The `default` policy can be overriden to `any` or `all` in the map:
+    - The `default` policy can be overriden to `any` in the map:

         ```
         ...